enmanuelduran/enmascript/content/articles/2019-09-20-two-exceptional-use-cases-for-the-spread-operator-you-may-not-know-of.md

 { key: 'value', woof: true };
 ```

-**Important note:** optional spreading like this only works inside an object, if we try to do this outside of it we would get a SyntaxError.
+**Important note:** optional spreading like this only works inside an object, if we try to do this outside of it we would get a SyntaxError, if you want to understand a little more of why this happens you may want to check out [this conversation we had in reddit](https://www.reddit.com/r/javascript/comments/d6uot1/two_exceptional_use_cases_for_the_spread_operator/#t1_f0vnwpg)

 ## Copy objects and exclude selected properties